stenkjan/nest-haus/docs/final_GOOGLE-ANALYTICS-SEO-COMPLETE-IMPLEMENTATION.md

 ## 🎯 Executive Summary

-This document consolidates the **complete implementation** of Google Analytics 4, Google Search Console, and enhanced SEO features for the Nest-Haus website.
+This document consolidates the **complete implementation** of Google Analytics 4, Google Search Console, and enhanced SEO features for the Hoam-House website.
 The integration provides demographics data while maintaining your existing superior custom analytics system.

 ### What's Actually Working Right Now